 Q: What are the advantages of renting with Cathedral Square?

 A: Cathedral Square is resident-focused.
-We have a part-time on-site SASH Coordinator or Property Manager at each of our properties to assist residents as needed.
-The residents at each of our properties have the option of joining a variety of social activities, along with exercise classes and informal educational seminars on topics of interest.
+We have an on-site SASH Coordinator or Property Manager at each of our properties to assist residents as needed.
+Residents have the option of joining a variety of social activities, along with exercise classes and informal educational seminars on topics of interest.
 We also have a maintenance staff that is on-call 24 hours, seven days a week to assist with maintenance emergencies.
 Cathedral Square residents get preferred placement into our Assisted Living apartments.

 Q: Can I have pets?

 A: Yes, each resident family may own up to two common household pets (only one of which may be a dog) to include a cat, caged bird, hamster, or fish (limit of one 10-gallon tank).
-Unacceptable dog breeds include: Akita, Argentinean Mastiff, Bull Mastiff, Can Corso, Chow, Doberman Pinscher, English Bull Terrier, German Shepherd, Pit Bull Terrier, Rottweiler, Wolf Hybrid, Mix Breeds that include any of the above, guard dogs, and any dog with a past history of biting or that has demonstrated aggressive behavior.
-Reptiles, rodents, ferrets, farm animals including pot-bellied pigs and rabbits, snakes and similar animals are among those pets not allowed.
 A refundable pet deposit is required for each pet.

 Costs and Financials

-Q: As a homeowner, I am wondering can I maintain ownership of a home and rent a CSC apartment and if I sell my home, how are the sales proceeds treated when you calculate my income eligibility?
+Q: As a homeowner, I am wondering can I maintain ownership of a home and rent a Cathedral Square apartment and if I sell my home, how are the sales proceeds treated when you calculate my income eligibility?

-A: Your CSC apartment must be your primary residence.
-You can maintain ownership of a home while renting a CSC subsidized or tax credit apartment, as long as any income earned or sale from the ownership, does not place you over-income for the apartment you are renting.
+A: Your Cathedral Square apartment must be your primary residence.
+You can maintain ownership of a home while renting a Cathedral Square subsidized or tax-credit apartment, as long as any income earned or sale from the ownership does not place you over the income requirements for the apartment you are renting.

-Q: If I need to be away from my apartment for several months, will CSC hold my apartment?
+Q: If I need to be away from my apartment for several months, will Cathedral Square hold my apartment?

-Q: Do you have to be low-income to reside at a CSC location?
+Q: Do you have to be considered low-income to reside at a Cathedral Square location?

-A: No. Approximately 10% of CSC housing is market-rate, meaning there are no income restrictions attached to the apartments.
+A: No. Approximately 10% of the housing we offer is market rate, meaning there are no income restrictions attached to the apartments.

-Q: Can my husband and I rent a two-bedroom and receive rental assistance?
+Q: Can my partner and I rent a two-bedroom and receive rental assistance?